 - Since it is one of many museums to visit in Amsterdam due to its priceless works of art, a security guard may follow your group throughout the visit.

 NEMO Science Museum

-The NEMO Science Museum is a boat-shaped science museum located in Amsterdam North, overlooking the IJ River.
+The NEMO Science Museum is boat-shaped in Amsterdam North, overlooking the IJ River.
 The museum has five levels of interactive exhibitions that are great for kids (and adults) to explore.
-For example, on the top level, visitors can view the city from the free panoramic rooftop terrace while learning about solar and renewable energy.
+For instance, on the top level, visitors can view the city from the free panoramic rooftop terrace while learning about solar and renewable energy.

-The NEMO Science Museum was designed by Delft architects OMA and opened its doors to the public in 2013.
-If you’re looking for a fun and educational activity during your stay in Amsterdam, be sure to check out the NEMO Science Museum.
+The NEMO Science Museum was designed by Delft architects OMA and opened its doors in 2013.
+If you’re looking for a fun and educational activity during your stay in Amsterdam, check out the NEMO Science Museum.

 Rembrandt House Museum

-The Rembrandt House Museum is a great place to learn about the life of Rembrandt and his wife Saskia.
-The museum is located in the house where Rembrandt lived and worked, and it provides visitors with an overview of Dutch history.
+Rembrandt House Museum is a great place to learn about the life of Rembrandt and his wife Saskia.
+The museum is located in the house where Rembrandt lived and worked, providing visitors with an overview of Dutch history.

-The Rembrandt House Museum is a must-see for any culture lover visiting Amsterdam for the first time.
-You’ll get a sense of what Rembrandt’s life was like, as well as how he changed the course of art history.
+Rembrandt’s house is a highly recommended destination for any culture lover visiting Amsterdam for the first time.
+You’ll get a sense of what Rembrandt’s life was like and how he changed the course of art history.